 Haskins has also co-authored numerous national surveys conducted by Rasmussen Reports, one of America’s leading pollsters, many of which received significant media attention.

-Prior to joining The Heartland Institute in 2014, Haskins was the field director for the Rhode Island Republican Party and managing editor of African Conflict and Peacebuilding Review.
-He graduated summa cum laude from the University of Richmond (Richmond, VA) in 2010.
-In 2011, Justin earned his M.A. in government with specializations in international relations and American government from Regent University (Virginia Beach, VA), and he earned a second M.A., this time in journalism, from Regent University in 2015.
+Justin graduated from the University of Richmond (Richmond, VA) in 2010 with a bachelor’s degree.
+In 2011, Haskins earned a master’s degree in government with specializations in international relations and American government from Regent University (Virginia Beach, VA).
+In 2015, Haskins earned a second master’s degree from Regent University, this time in journalism.